 Unwitting communications between partners is difficult to regulate in tournaments when multi-playing cultures come together to compete.
 Some unwitting players and their partners (and their groups) have their own indicating styles, and they see nothing wrong with playing that way without specific playing rules to the contrary.

 So, how do you address "cultural" playing practices when no collusion in the local playing groups applies.
 One way is to define and regulate specific indicating methods as legal or illegal.
 This would require known indications to be listed and labelled acceptable or unacceptable.
 In time, most players will conform to the new standards.
-The bottom line, however, is private signals of any kind, witting or unwitting, between partners is not acceptable unless their meanings are deducible by experienced players when first observed or shared with the opposing team.
+The bottom line, however, is private signals of any kind, witting or unwitting, between partners are not acceptable unless their meanings are deducible by experienced players when first observed (or shared with the opposing team).

 There will always be those who believe the rules don't apply to them, and they will have to be dealt with on an exception basis (challenges decided by tournament directors).
 Most players, however, are honest with integrity and will adopt enhanced fairness in indicating if such is adequately defined.